josfam/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - The output is alpha ordered, starting with aa
 - `oo` is not printed
 - Script file contains a maximum 64 characters
+### `13-print_float`
+Prints a number with two decimal places, followed by a new line.

+The number will be stored in the environment variable NUM.